starthacking/starthacking.github.io/CONTRIBUTING.md

 When you [submit a bug report][issue], please include relevant information such as the page you were on and what exactly was wrong.

+### Setup

+StartHacking.org uses [Jekyll][jekyll], a simple static site generator.

+All the content is written in Markdown files with Liquid templating, sometimes with YAML front-matter.
+It's pretty self-explanatory, and it's very simple to start editing and authoring content.

 ### Building